Danish-Sensor-Engineering/dse-demo-serial-java/README.md

 Java (21 or later) - [OpenJDK](https://adoptopenjdk.net/), Oracle JDK, or any other Java JDK, is required to build and run.

-We use the cross-platform [jSerialComm](https://fazecast.github.io/jSerialComm/) library for serial port communication, which must also be included when using this library.
+Our library [libdse-java](lib/README.md) uses the cross-platform [jSerialComm](https://fazecast.github.io/jSerialComm/) library for serial port communication, which must also be included in your project.

+## Notes

+Our product manuals describes the low-level sensor protocol, making it possible to implement the communication in other programming languages.
+We are ready to support you within the limits of our knowledge of the programming language you use.

 ## Development